Midges and mosquitoes are a blinking nuisance when you camp in some areas. For some people, the bites last ages and get quite nasty.

 It was hot!
 Well, of course it was.
 That’s the idea!
 But I was a bit surprised and I wouldn’t want to terrify a young child with it.
 They do specify over-12s for self-use rather than helped by an adult.

 The heat is over quickly, though, and I’d rather have that than a long-lasting itch or swelling.
 So, would I use this rather than a cream?
-It did seem to work for me and creams haven’t, but it also costs around £25.
+It did seem to work for me and creams haven’t.
 If you want to avoid chemicals, then it’s a good bet.
 Unlike a cream, it doesn’t have a use-before deadline and it’s not greasy or smelly.

 The real test will be against bee and horsefly stings, but I’m not planning on seeking those out on purpose.
 Just need to remember to keep the Bite Away in my bag just in case.